 You can follow these steps with any regimen from any brand you choose.
 Most collections will follow the same format of cleanse – prep – treat – protect.

-You can see my whole shebang on this page.
+You can see my whole skincare routine on this page.
 It seems like a lot of products when you line them all up, but it only takes me about a minute or two from start to finish, morning and night.
+And I know I’m covering all of my bases.

 The average woman uses at least 16 beauty products in her routine!
 So make sure what you do choose is safe and high performing.